sidekickDan/rpg_mysteries/templates/fixed-case-mystery-prompt-generator.md

 Attach this file to a new ChatGPT conversation and say:
 “Please run the attached mystery RPG prompt.”

-After the AI introduces the case, say:
+After the AI introduces the case, choose a difficulty and say:
 “Let’s begin.”

 [START PROMPT]